By Jeremy Patton

 A few acquaintances kindly trusted me with coordinates.
-They were inaccurate, but placed me in the vincinity.
+They were inaccurate, but placed me in the vicinity.
 I found the arch through a process of elimination; I believed that it spanned a ravine, so I investigated every ravine within a one-mile segment of the creek, which took three attempts.
 To be fair, I made the first two attempts late in the evening after a long day of hiking.
 On the third attempt, I started fresh and early and located it within 30 minutes.

 I did not consider the failed attempts a waste of time.
 They helped me get more familiar with the area and also uncover a few gems:

 I gasped when Rock Creek Bridge came into view, the final stronghold of a former sandstone cliff.
 It had been sculpted by water and wind like abstract art.
 I wondered how long it took to form and what made it so resilient.

 It was easy to get to, if you are accustomed to off-trail hiking, but difficult to spot.
 It was not a landmark that most people would stumble upon.
 I found no trash or graffiti, thanks to its seclusion.
 I regret that I will not reveal its location because natural arches are frequent targets of vandalism.

 A surprise awaited a short walk downstream: Rock Creek Arch #2.
-It was not nearly as impressive as its larger companion, but was an example of early-stage of arch formation.
+It was not nearly as impressive as its larger companion, but was an example of early-stage arch formation.